-I have received a lot of inquiries about my rigs, the gear choices and guiding philosophy.
+I have received numerous inquiries about my truck and trailer, the gear choices and guiding philosophy.
 This write-up is an attempt to share a little of the story behind the modifications I have made and what additional equipment has been installed.
 It will be a work in progress so please check back for updates!

 The rock sliders from the old 4Runner needed a small modification so that they would fit well on the new 4Runner.